 The School Counseling concentration prepares educators to:

 The M.Ed. in School Counseling may be used to obtain an advanced level license for preK-12 school personnel.
-Candidates must have completed two years of successful, full-time teaching experience or two years of successful experience in guidance and counseling to qualify for the School Counselor's license.
+Candidates must have completed two years of successful, full-time teaching experience or two years of successful experience in guidance and counseling to qualify for the school counseling license.

 Coursework for the program is offered in multiple delivery formats with both on-campus and off-campus options.
 Program completion requires a minimum of 12 hours in the residential formats.

-NOTE: Appeals will NOT be accepted from MEd/School Counselor students who were on a DCP prior to 2013-2014, broke enrollment, and want to go back on their former DCP.
+Note: Appeals will NOT be accepted from M.Ed. in School Counseling students who were on a DCP prior to 2013-2014, broke enrollment, and want to go back on their former DCP.
 This cannot be allowed because DCP’s prior to 2013-2014 do not meet CACREP program requirements, and allowing it would jeopardize the program’s CACREP accreditation.